UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

 ### Battery status

-Battery status could be checked outside from the detector or directly in the detector without interruption of measurement.
+Battery status could be checked outside the detector or directly in the detector without interruption of measurement.

 [Detailed instructions in full manual]({{site.baseurl}}/airdos/AIRDOS04#status-indicator-description).